Recipe Overview

 Servings: 8

 Sometimes green cabbage gets a bum rap.
-Many of you have had unpleasant run-ins with overcooked boiled cabbage: mushy, gray, and stinky.
+You may have had unpleasant run-ins with overcooked boiled cabbage: mushy, gray, and stinky.
 Don’t let that turn you off cabbage forever.
-Cabbage is sorta like those bad boy Brussels sprouts which also got an undeserved bad rap.
+Cabbage is sorta like those bad boy Brussels sprouts which also got an undeserved bad rap but now are super popular.
+(Try roasted Brussels sprouts, air fryer Brussels sprouts, sautéed Brussels sprouts, cheesy Brussels sprouts.)

-Cooked cabbage is traditionally served on St. Patrick’s Day (be sure to check out my list of St. Patrick’s Day recipes), so you’ll likely see good deals on cabbage this time of year.
-Since it’s a cold weather crop, cabbage is readily available in fall, winter, and spring.
+Cooked cabbage is traditionally served on St. Patrick’s Day (be sure to check out my list of St. Patrick’s Day recipes), so you’ll likely see good deals on cabbage in the spring, but since it’s a cold weather crop, cabbage is readily available in fall, winter, and spring.

-This simple side dish goes well with most meals.
+Easy to make.
 Sautéed cabbage is easy to prepare and can be on the table in less than a half hour.
 Just slice it up and cook it until it’s lightly browned, tender, and oh, so good.
+This simple side dish goes well with most meals.

+Dress it up.
 There are many ways you can enhance the cooked cabbage.
 This recipe includes a clove of minced garlic, a squeeze of lemon, and optional red pepper flakes.
 Feel free to change things up however you prefer.
-I’ll give you some ideas in the Make It Your Own section below.
+Keep reading for more ideas.

 Cabbage 101